jackychen19/cover-letter-filler/README.md

 ## Cover Letter Filler

-Just trying to save time in my job applications.
+Just trying to save time in applying for jobs.